SkylineCommunications/dataminer-docs/connector-help/connector_help/SES_S.A._SSG_Report.md

 In order to automatically poll the data, a Scheduler task and Automation script are required.

-The frequency when data should be gathered can be set in the Scheduler task, and the Automation script only has to set the **Poll Information** button of the driver to any value.
+The frequency when data should be gathered can be set in the Scheduler task, and the Automation script only has to set the **Poll Information** button of the connector to any value.